 Hardstem bulrush (Schoenoplectus acutus) is a valuable plant to fish and wildlife.
 The long, narrow stems a great location for spawning Northern Pike to adhere their eggs.
-In early spring yellow perch drape the zigzag shaped egg masses on the dead stems.
-As summer nears the stems bluegills and other male sunfishes create nests and attract females.
-If the bulrush beds are thick enough birds will make there nests, like Redhead ducks, black terns and Forster’s Terns to name a few.
+In early spring, yellow perch drape the zigzag-shaped egg masses on the dead stems.
+As summer nears, the stems, bluegills, and other male sunfishes create nests and attract females.
+If the bulrush beds are thick enough, birds will make their nests, like Redhead ducks, black terns, and Forster’s Terns, to name a few.
 Muskrats will also make use of bulrush beds as a source of food and building materials.
-Come fall the seeds of bulrush attract many species of duck to power their southern migration.
+Come fall, the seeds of bulrush attract many species of duck to power their southern migration.

 Biology and ecology of Hardstem Bulrush

-Because of the strict requirements for germination and early growth of these bulrushes most reproduction occurs vegetatively.
+Because of the strict requirements for germination and early growth of these bulrushes, most reproduction occurs vegetatively.
 The plants send out rhizomes from the parent plant and new shoots.
-This can occur under most water level conditions, but growth is greatest is shallow water, or saturated soil conditions in dry season or drought years.
+This can occur under most water level conditions, but growth is greatest in shallow water or saturated soil conditions in the dry season or drought years.

 Bulrush Use by Native Americans

 Harstem and other bulrushes were very useful to Native Americans.
-They ate the tender, white, base of the stem, raw.
+They ate the tender, white base of the stem, raw.
 Rhizomes (roots) were eaten raw or boiled.
-They were also dried, pounded into flour and baked into a bread.
+They were also dried, pounded into flour, and baked into bread.
 Seeds were also eaten.

-Stems made a great material for weaving into mats, window coverings, baskets, and houses.
-There were also used to secure clothing, and wrap sandals.
+Stems made great material for weaving into mats, window coverings, baskets, and houses.
+There were also used to secure clothing and wrap sandals.